This is the place for you.

 Cofounder

-Aimee (she/her) is a FLOW Facilitator (Fierce Lover Of Words/Wisdom/Why) born and raised in Adrian, Michigan.
-She is an edgy & reverent contemplative, healer and yoga/intuitive movement instructor.
+Aimee is an edgy & reverent contemplative, healer and yoga/intuitive movement instructor.
 To keep her sanity, Aimee dances because as Alice Walker said: “Hard times require furious dancing.”
 She also DJs under the name eXis10shAL.

 Aimee received her Bachelor’s degree in English, Poetry, and Religion from Central Michigan University before obtaining her MFA in Creative Nonfiction from Georgia College & State University.